saumitraaditya/edgevpnio.github.io/_pages/stunturn.md

 	sudo apt-get install turnserver
 	```

-2. If you are running your TURN server on the cloud (e.g. Amazon EC2), you must use IP aliasing to allow the TURN server to bind your public IP address
+2. If you are running your TURN server on the cloud (e.g. Amazon EC2), you must use IP aliasing to allow the TURN server to bind your public IP address.
+Replace <public-ip-of-turnserver> with the IP address of your TURN server (e.g. 1.2.3.4)

 	```bash
 	sudo ifconfig eth0:0 <public-ip-of-turnserver> up
 	```

-3. Update the turnserver configuration file with the public IP address
+3. Update the turnserver configuration file with the public IP address.
+Again, replace <public-ip-of-turnserver> with the IP address of your TURN server (e.g. 1.2.3.4)

 	```bash
 	TURNIPv4="<public-ip-of-turnserver>"